Tyrese Johnson-Fisher: Career

 Johnson-Fisher first came to prominence in March 2015 as a fifteen-year old at Oakham School, highlights of him scoring four tries in the Vase semi-final of the NatWest Schools Cup were watched by more than a million people within a month, eventually reaching 2.5 million views.
 He also represented Leicester Tigers academy teams at under-17s and under 18s, and was also an accomplished sprinter, running the 100m in 10.72 seconds.

 In December 2017 it was announced Johnson-Fisher had become the first non-American to receive an invitation to the All-American Game for high-school prospects in American football, despite never having played the game before.
-After receiving interest from Texas A&M, Princeton, Massachusetts and Central Arkansas, Johnson-Fisher announced he had taken an offer of a football scholarship from Coastal Carolina University.
+After receiving interest from Texas A&M, Penn State, Princeton, Massachusetts and Central Arkansas, Johnson-Fisher announced he had taken an offer of a football scholarship from Coastal Carolina University.

 In April 2018, prior to taking up his football scholarship, Johnson-Fisher represented the Jamaica national rugby sevens team in the 2018 Hong Kong Sevens as part of the World Series Qualifier.

 Johnson-Fisher did not pad up for Coastal Carolina red shirting the 2018 season, he entered the NCAA transfer portal in February 2019, but in August 2019 he instead chose to return to rugby and sign a professional contract with Bristol Bears in England's Premiership Rugby, the top division of English rugby union.
 This proved to be short-lived, however, as he left the club in February 2020 to pursue interests outside professional rugby.
 His sole appearance for the club came as a substitute in a 42–19 loss to Exeter Chiefs in the Premiership Rugby Cup on 12 October 2019.

+In 2022, Johnson-Fisher played for the Istanbul Rams of the European League of Football (ELF).
+He then joined the Berlin Rebels of the German Football League in 2023, before returning to the European League of Football in 2024 with the Prague Lions.
+Later that year, he had a workout with the Jacksonville Jaguars of the National Football League (NFL).
+He also participated in professional evaluation opportunities with the Edmonton Elks, New York Giants and New York Jets in 2024.

+In 2025, Johnson-Fisher attended a WWE tryout in London as part of the company's international recruitment programme, as he began pursuing a career in professional wrestling.